saucelabs/testrunner-toolkit/CONTRIBUTING.md

  of the problems you are seeing.
 The problem will be resolved a lot faster if you do.

 # Features
 We have a lot of ideas and I'm sure you do too.
-Please use our [issues list](https://github.com/mozilla/MozDef/issues) to suggest new features that you would like to see added.
+Please use our [ideas list](https://saucelabs.ideas.aha.io/) to suggest new features that you would like to see added.
 Once again, detail wins.
 Be clear and outcome oriented in your requests - it just makes it easier for us to evaluate and prioritize.